Amg9794/Stock-Return-Prediction/README.md

 ![raw data sample](image/datasample.png)

-the raw data is too big, so we don't put it into the repository, click the [link](https://disk.pku.edu.cn/link/AA2715E37E09614D25A07092DE39E4A33A) here to get the raw data if you want to reproduce the program.
+the raw data is too big, so we don't put it into the repository.

 ### 2. Data processing